 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Heavy bleeding, cramps, or pain
+- Heavy bleeding or cramping

 - Severe abdominal or stomach pain